LetsGrowMoreCommunity/WebDev-Playyard/Docs/2. CSS/CSS_Positioning.md

  <br/>

-* Static: All HTML elements are static by default and they go along with the HTML rules.
+* **Static**: All HTML elements are static by default and they go along with the HTML rules.

-* Relative: It positions the element that we have selected, relative to how it should be positioned if it was static.
+* **Relative**: It positions the element that we have selected, relative to how it should be positioned if it was static.
 Eg.

 ``` css
 img{